mochoabuilds/-cognition-/README.md

 *** WORKING PAPER ***

-*** ATTACHED CODE FOR PROOF-OF-CONCEPT: Plz See Appendix A) ***
+*** ATTACHED CODE FOR PROOF-OF-CONCEPT: Appendix A ***

 # WHAT IS IT?

 * This research helps computer vision machines better understand the difference between 'just seeing' and actually observing.
-The hope is to see what is invisible to others by better taking into account the lighting, textures and reflectivity of different objects, human actions and events in neighborhood shops.
-This research extends the idea of what modern tools for neighborhood shop could be.
-With the help of some great minds we develop open source tools to analyze neighborhood shop video streams with high classification accuracy and reasonable computational costs.
+The hope is to see what is invisible to others.
+This research extends the idea of what a neighborhood shop could be.
+With the help of some great minds we develop open source tools make shopping more simple and certain.

 # WHY?
 (SOCIAL REASONS)

 * Neighborhood shops do more than provide us with essential goods.
 They are where unrelated people relate.
 They are a place you can go for the simple pleasure of good conversation.
 The neighborhood shop represents the social infrastructure that is key to safety and prosperity in our young midwestern cities.
 However, our neighborhood shops are transforming.
 They're now living laboratories for new communal safety habits.
-Our goal is to rework the pipes channeling money and data in neighborhood shops to make them more simple and certain.
+Our goal is to make neighborhood shops nore robust and resilient, and rework the pipes channeling money and data to make them more simple and certain.

 # WHY?
-(TECH REASONS)
+(OTHER REASONS)

 * We want to drive an industry of secure computer vision machines, and supply the industry with architectures, datasets, implementations and a mixed-methods team dedicated to the process.
-"Sometimes long-term simplicity is achieved only through bursts of complexity that rework current systems."

 # RELATED WORKS

 # HOW WE DID IT?
 (TLDR)

+* The computer vision machine is a low light camera & Nvidia Jetson TX2 running a optical flow network, spatial network, temporal network and support vector machine (SVM) to detect human-object ineractions in neighborhood shops.

+# COMPUTER VISION APPS FOR NEIGHBORHOOD SHOPS

+* InventoryApp >> Smartphone notifications provide immediate, actionable data on human interactions with shop inventory
+* WhatYouDidntBuyApp >> Smartphone interface detects guests' cross product interactions to better understand product positioning strategies, etc.
+* CheckoutApp >> Smartphone app keeps track of human-object interactions and builds 'running tabs' for each shopper along with an automatic payments option to make shopping more simple and certain

+# OVERALL ARCHITECTURE

+* Camera > Action Recognition Model & Flash Storage > Modem > Cloud > Smartphone Apps

+# "TwO STREAM" CONFIGURATION

+* This section provides the technical contributions for running a spatial network, optical flow network, temporal stream and SVM to identify human-object interactions in neighborhood shops as action class probabilities.
+We then use a deep architecture to encode deep learned representations into the net to better recognize human-object interactions classes in raw unseen neighborhood shop video frames.

+# PRETRAINING

 * We used ImageNet to pretrain two streams (spatial & temporal).
 We are immensely grateful for ImageNet and the human labor it took to sort, label and prep the millions of images across 22k categories.
-Next we gathered local knowledge, the kind embedded in the heads of neighborhood staff and its regulars, and used it to label human actions that are semantically similar.
-I then trained an autoencoder to compress these labels into short binary codes...
-* To be continued
+We pretrain to avoid representational bottlenecks, boost activations per tile, make for easier dimensional reduction and better balance the width and depth of the network.
+* The performance of the computer vision machine running neighborhood shop applications will depend on its implementation details (i.e. architectures, data sets, training methods, activation functions, etc.)

+# ARCHITECTURE FOR CLASSIFICATION

+* Our architecture has different "building bloc" layers (i.e. pooling/convolutional layers) that capture patterns in video as edges, parts and objects to help the machine better generalize to longer sequences than those seen during training.

+# EXPERIMENTAL EVALUATIONS A,B,C

+* In this section we explore the generalizability of networks trained on different datasets.

-# WHY COMPUTER VISION APPLICATION FOR NEIGHBORHOOD SHOPS?
+# A: NEIGHBORHOOD SHOP DATASET

-* Shops need immediate, actionable data to improve customer experiences.
-We solve this problem by integrating real time data from video cameras across the shop to display the state of the shop @ any given time, and build end-to-end computer vision applications and tools that look into the future as the basis for simulations in events.

-* Inventory Assistant >> An interface that recognizes human interactions with inventory to generate real-time reports
-* "What You Didn't Buy" Assistant >> An interface for understanding guests' cross product interactions to better understand market segmentation and product positioning strategies
-* Autonomous Shopping >> A cashier mgmt system that recognizes human actions to build guest shopping carts in real-time; generate AR/AP, cash flow statements and general ledgers.
-"People don't want to make payments, they want to do what a payment facilitates."

-# COUNTERING BIAS

-* Bias is inevitable when training computer vision models for human action recognition.
+* Bias is inevitable when training computer vision models for human-item recognition.
 To combat this we blend qualitative and quantitative methods to better debase the dominant groups claim as the norm.
 This helps our computer vision models better "see" the sensitive interpretations of what humans feel is important.
 Our reality is political, but the dominant groups claim as the norm when building computer vision applications need not be the dominant view.
-Our data prep hones years worth of local knolwedge in neighborhood shops to build a computer vision machine.
+Our data prep hones years worth of local knowledge in neighborhood shops to build a low-light human-object neighborhood shop dataset, which is publically avaliable.

-* STEP 1 RawData >> What is ethnography?
+* STEP 1 RawData - What is ethnography?
 It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world (i.e. local knowledge, preferences, values, beliefs).
-Field notes include: personal interviews, sensory impressions, neighborhood idiosyncrasies, blind spots, unstated goals, etc.
+Ethnographic labels include the knowledge embedded in the heads of neighborhood shop staff and its regulars.
+Labels include: personal interviews, sensory impressions, neighborhood idiosyncrasies, blind spots, unstated goals, etc.
-* STEP 2 TidyDataSet >> In-house Autonencoder that makes use of ethnographic labels to better retrieve video that is semantically similar
+* STEP 2 TidyDataSet - In-house autonencoder makes use of ethnographic labels that are semantically similar to label human-object interactions
-* STEP 3 ReproducibilityRecipe >> Set up calculations in a way that is easy for reproducibility
+* STEP 3 ReproducibilityRecipe - Set up calculations in a way that promotes common data standards and portability across neighborhood shops for better flow of data

-# PRETRAINING

-* We pretrain our two streams with Inception-V3 to avoid representational bottlenecks, boost activations per tile, dimensional reduction before spreading to larger convolutions and to balance the width and depth of the network.
-This methods helps the computer vision machine better analyze vague hints and 'hallucinate' the finer details to detect small neighborhood shop objects.

-# TWO STREAM CONFIGURATION

-* This section provides the technical contributions for fusing two streams (spatial & temporal).
-The spatial net detects high motion regions and captures static cues such as the shape and color of objects related to actions.
-Whereas the temporal net describes what is happening in high motion regions.
-Next, we use a deep architecture to encode deep learned representations into the spatial net to recognize human action classes in raw unseen neighborhood shop video with high classficiation accuracy.
-* Fig 1.
+* NeighborhoodShop Dataset

-# IMPLEMENTATION

-* The performance of the computer vision machine will depend on its implementation details: architectures, data sets, training methods, etc.
-* Activation Functions: ReLU, Batch Normalization
+	* 6 Actions w/ 20 Groups & 40 Clips per Group
+	* 4800 Clips at 3-4 seconds each
-* Data Augmentation:
+	* 30 fps
+	* 640 x 480
-* Multi-Task Learning:
+	* Audio: YES

+# B: UCF-101 DATASET

-# ARCHITECTURE
+# C: HMDB-51 DATASET

-* Our architecture has different "building bloc" layers (i.e. pooling/convolutional layers) that capture patterns in video as edges, parts and objects to help the machine generalize to longer sequences than those seen during training.
-* Fig 2.

-# EXPERIMENTAL EVALUATIONS

-# CONCLUSIONS
+# DISCUSSION

 # FUTURE RESEARCH